 All students must choose the courses they wish to take while abroad prior to beginning the study abroad program.
 In addition, students are required to select three to seven additional back up classes for approval.
-All selected courses and their SMU Course equivalencies must be approved prior to beginning the study abroad program.
+All selected courses and their Saint Martin's University course equivalencies must be approved prior to beginning the study abroad program.
 Any courses taken during the study abroad program that were not pre-approved will only be eligible for credit transfer on a case-by-case basis.

-Students must seek course approvals from all appropriate advisors - their major and/or minor specific academic advisor(s) and Kathleen McKain for Core Requirements and language course approvals.
+Students must seek course approvals from all appropriate advisors - their major and/or minor specific academic advisor(s) and the designated advisor for approving core requirements and language course approvals.